NOAA-EMC/UPP/docs/UserGuide/CustomizingTheUPP/AddNewVariable.rst

 While we can provide general assistance for adding a new variable, users should be aware that this requires good knowledge of Fortran and a thorough understanding of the code.

-NOAA UPP developers who wish to add new variables to the UPP should follow the following procedures:
+NOAA UPP developers who wish to add new variables to the UPP will need to:

-1. Read and follow procedures on the `UPP wiki page <https://github.com/NOAA-EMC/UPP/wiki/UPP-Code-Development>`_ on how to contribute your code changes to the UPP main development branch.
+1. Read and follow procedures on the `UPP wiki page <https://github.com/NOAA-EMC/UPP/wiki/UPP-Code-Development>`__ on how to contribute your code changes to the UPP main development branch.
 Doing so will ensure your changes are merged to the UPP development branch quickly.

 2. Submit your pull request with small incremental changes.
 Advantages of doing this include avoiding conflicts with other UPP developers in terms of using the UPP internal index and variables.

 3. Please do not modify existing algorithms without coordinating with UPP code managers (Wen Meng and Hui-Ya Chuang).
-UPP supports many NOAA operational models, and we can not change operational products without coordination and advanced notice.
+UPP supports many NOAA operational models, and we cannot change operational products without coordination and advanced notice.

 We encourage non-NOAA UPP developers to contact EPIC via `GitHub Discussions <https://github.com/NOAA-EMC/UPP/discussions>`_ to make them aware of modifications you